zzz1ck/openai-api-telegram-bot/README.md

-# ChatGPT TypeScript Telegram Wrapper
+# OpenAI Telegram Wrapper for experiments

-Telegram TypeScript wrapper for ChatGPT with usage of OpenAI API auth.
+TypeScript Telegram wrapper for playing with OpenAI models.
+Educational purposes.